C34A/name-tool/readme.md

 [year] specifies a birth year, between 1880 and 2019. it is required for now. srry.

-[gender] specifies a gender, and is 'm', 'f', or 'a'.
-A name that is >= 60% correllated with a particular sex (the dataset this uses only has 'M' and 'F'...) will be considered that gender for 'm' and 'f', and anything between 40% and 60% will be given for 'a'.
+[gender] specifies a gender, and is 'm', 'f', or 'n'.
+A name that is >= 60% correllated with a particular sex (the dataset this uses only has 'M' and 'F'...) will be considered that gender for 'm' and 'f', and anything between 40% and 60% will be given for 'n'.

 [input name] is a name you want the output to be similar to.
 The output is sorted by similarity to this name.